menu

 Kensal is a tiny city located in the state of North Dakota.
 With a population of 150 people and just one neighborhood, Kensal is the 118th largest community in North Dakota.
 Much of the housing stock in Kensal was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Kensal, you'll notice that it is more blue-collar than most other communities in America.
-38.38% of Kensal’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Kensal is a blue-collar town, with 38.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kensal is a city of managers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Kensal who work in management occupations (30.30%), healthcare suport services (10.10%), and community and social services (7.07%).

 In terms of college education, Kensal is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.80% of adults 25 and older in the city have at least a bachelor's degree.